Changissnz/selfinterest/README.md

 state and the familial-based society being the anti-source for unwanted change.
 And what is really guaranteed, regardless of circumstances, from these alternative routes outside of capitalist valuation systems without the "will of the people" also somehow having to be pre-occupied with the corrections and maintenance that need to continually occur?
+Ridiculous, really, for things to be so set into place, metaphorically seeping into the blood for the spirit of a people, and then matters concerning human beings and their societies labeled as capitalist, socialist, all under umbrellas of some combinatorial fusing of the state and familial bloodline, forever a zone so gray the zone requires human expertise to clarify on the ambiguities of the media and the ends at play.